shivpatel779/this_is_the_friend/README.md

 * you have a User model either home grown or (as in my case) [devise gem](https://github.com/plataformatec/devise)
 * you have a current_user method to find the current user (devise provides one by default)

-Ok, lets begin
+Ok, let's begin

-I’m going to skip using rails amazing scaffolds, they are a little too verbose for the simplicity of this, but feel free to use them if you want:
+I’m going to skip using rails amazing scaffolds, they are a little too verbose for the simplicity of this, but feel free to use them if you want.

+### Models

 ```terminal
 $rails generate model Friendship user_id:integer friend_id:integer accepted:boolean